RUCOGS/rucogs-infrastructure-docs/docs/discord-bot/config.md

 - `type` - The type of server this config file is for.
 It can be set to either `"production"` or `"debug"`.
 If you are using `"debug"`, make sure to also name the config as `auth.debug.config.json`.
 - `backendRootUser` - The user credentials used to log into the backend for full API access
   - `username` - Username of the root user
   - `password` - Password of the root user
 - `bot` - Settings for the Discord bot
   - `clientId` - Discord bot client ID.
 You can find this on the Discord developers dashboard on the COGS discord account.
   - `guildId` - The id of the guild the bot is operating in.
-For the debug config this should be set to the COGS Test Server, while for theproduction config it should be set to the official COGS Server.
+For the debug config this should be set to the COGS Test Server, while for the production config it should be set to the official COGS Server.
   - `token` - Discord bot client secret.
 You ask an existing webmaster for the secret.

 ## Server Config